All the lessons on this site and much, much more... Available Now On Support this Site:

 Lesson Two: Owners Equity Example

-Lesson Three: Liability Example
+Lesson Three: Accounting Equation: Liability Examples

-Lesson Four: Asset Example
+Lesson Four: Asset Purchase Example

 Lesson Five: Drawings Example

-Lesson Six: Define Profit
+Lesson Six: What is Profit and Loss?

 Lesson Eight: Accrued Income - part 1 (income that is still owing to you)

 Do you know that there are only about 10 individual basic accounting transactions?
-In this section we're going to cover each of these types.

 But before I get into specific examples of each one, let's make sure we understand what we're dealing with.

-So, what is a transaction?
+So, what exactly is a transaction?

 A transaction can be defined as an exchange of goods or services between two parties.